-- Schools can contribute to the prevention of abuse. - All children have the right to be protected from harm. - Children need support which matches their individual needs, including those who may have experienced abuse. - Children need to be safe and feel safe in school.
+- Schools can contribute to the prevention of abuse. - All children have the right to be protected from harm. - Children need support which matches their individual needs, including those who may have experienced abuse. - Children need to be safe and feel safe and respected in school. - Children need to talk openly and to feel confident that they will be listened to. - That both mental and physical health are relevant to safeguarding and the welfare of children.

-Specifically, these responsibilities apply to all staff, governors and volunteers working in the school, to contractors, supply staff and visitors during any interactions they may have with children.
+Specifically, these responsibilities apply to all adults in school - permanent staff, supply staff, temporary staff, governors and volunteers working in the school, parents, contractors and visitors all have a full and active part to play in protecting our pupils from harm.